Retired Not Out, Paul Chappell's Journal

 Less Expensive Newcastle City Centre Pubs

-While researching the pubs of Newcastle I came across three micro pubs that looked interesting: the Mean-Eyed Cat, the Town Mouse Ale House and the Wobbly Duck.
-All three are in the Good Beer Guide.
+While researching the pubs of Newcastle I came across three micro pubs in the city centre that looked interesting: the Mean-Eyed Cat, the Town Mouse Ale House and the Wobbly Duck.
+All three are in the good beer guide.
 We should have visited them yesterday, but they were on the opposite side of town, a bit too far away and I wasn’t sure how the buses worked.

-While talking to the barman at the Tynemouth Lodge Hotel, I mentioned the three micros as interesting pubs to visit.
-He named them and said yep, I know them, and they are well worth it.
+While talking to the barman at the Tynemouth Lodge Hotel, I mentioned them.
+He said he knew them, and they are well worth visiting.

 When we got back into the city, we went to the Mean-Eyed Cat, the closest one to Haymarket metro station.
 It was excellent, a proper pub.
 A pint of 4.5% stout cost me £4.40, a much better price.
-Due to the limited time available, I only had two.
+I could only have two pints due to the limited time available.

 A Wonderful Curry